The page has been translated by Gen AI.

 Detailed description

-Detailed InformationCan view detailed information of cron job
+Detailed InformationView detailed information of cron jobs

 • When editing content, you can click the Diff button to view the changed content

-EventCheck events that occurred within the cron job
+eventCheck events that occurred within the cron job

-JobCheck the job information of the Cron job.
-Selecting a job item moves to the job detail page
+jobView the cron job’s information.
+Selecting a job item navigates to the job detail page.

 Metadata InformationCheck the metadata information of the cron job